-January 20, 2014 will mark the Rev. Dr. Martin Luther King, Jr. federal holiday.
-This milestone is a perfect opportunity for Americans to honor Dr. King’s legacy through service.
+January 19, 2015, will mark the Rev. Dr. Martin Luther King, Jr. federal holiday.
+It provides a perfect opportunity for Americans to honor Dr. King’s legacy through service.

 What is the Martin Luther King, Jr. Day of Service?